MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductFootprint.md

 ms.author: anbichse
 ---

-# (Preview) Product footprint in CloudforSustainabilityCarbonDataModel(PreviewProductFootprint)
+# (Preview) Product footprint in Cloud for Sustainability carbon data model(PreviewProductFootprint)

 The carbon footprint of a product with values in accordance with the Pathfinder Framework.